rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

     httpd -S | grep domain.com

-The output shows the location of the virtual host, similar to the following output:
+The output shows the location of the virtual host, which is similar to the following output:

     /etc/httpd/vhost.d/domain.com.conf